 All documents relevant to the CESMP/OESMP will be controlled.
 The controlled documents include the CESMP/OESMP report, procedures, audit reports, incident reports, records, and community complaints.
-The EPC Environmental/Social Coordinator will be responsible for the quarterly review of the CESMP, its procedures and its implementation on site.
-If any new machinery or process is introduced on site, the existing CESMP will be updated accordingly.
-The O&M Environmental/Social Coordinator will be responsible for the annual review of the OESMP, its procedures and its implementation on site.
-If any new machinery or process is introduced on site, the existing OESMP will be updated accordingly.
+The EPC/O&M Environmental/Social Coordinator will be responsible for the quarterly/annual review of the CESMP/OESMP, its procedures and its implementation on site.
+If any new machinery or process is introduced on site, the existing CESMP/OESMP will be updated accordingly.